jmaronas/prhltgpu.software.installation/README.md

 **Note:**  If the computer has more than one HDD drive, this could be use as a /data partition.
 I will provide instructions on how to do this also, but not yet.

 **Once installed**: After a machine is installed please type `sudo apt-get install openssh-server git`.
 Once you have install `ssh` and `git`, place the machine where you want, but make sure it is connected to the internet, and with an IP assigned.
 Install all the machines you want to set up.

+### IMPORTANT UPDATE

+As I mention above, for options 1 and 4 I recommend not doing the partitions.
+However my experience has shown me that even in the case where you only have one HDD in your system, it is recommended to keep the /home/ in a different partition to the rest of the system.
+In this case if your OS gets corrupted for whatever reason (a light cut for example), you can just reinstall ubuntu on the system partition without affecting the data from the users in the machines.
+In this way you wont have to remove the HDD from the machine, manually plug in into a different machine, and take the data from each of the users that might need it..

 ### 1.3 Some Linux installation Advices